 South Mozambique Explorer

-With a startingly beautiful tropical coastline, dotted with small islands that are surrounded by offshore reefs, Mozambique is most well-known for its abundant and varied marine life, and is also home to plentiful populations of birds.
-Although not typically considered a safari destination, due to population depletion during the civil war, Mozambique is also now home to a few protected national parks where it is possible to spot large wild game, such as elephant, with few other visitors around.
+With a beautiful tropical coastline, dotted with small islands and offshore reefs, Mozambique is best known for its abundant and varied marine life.
+Although not typically considered a safari destination, it is also home to several protected national parks.
+Here it is possible to spot large wild game, such as elephant, with few other visitors around.

-Whilst many nearby east and southern African countries draw people from across the world for terrestrial safaris, the main draw in Mozambique has to be the country’s underwater world, teeming with marine life, including ten species of cetacean, sea turtles, and the endangered dugong, which exists in one of its last strongholds in the Bazaruto Archipelago.
-We spend time exploring the largest island of the archipelago and snorkelling off its sublime shores, looking out for the extraordinary creatures that habitate these waters.
+Many nearby east and southern African countries draw visitors for terrestrial safaris.
+In Mozambique, the underwater world is its real highlight.
+The seas here are teeming with marine life, including ten species of cetacean, turtles, and the endangered dugong.
+We spend time exploring the largest island of the archipelago, looking out for the extraordinary creatures that inhabit these waters.
+This is a true marine paradise.

-At the end of the trip we have time to relax on the beaches of Vilanculos, enjoying the sunshine and reflecting on our time in a truly idyllic part of the continent, where the laid-back life on land is balanced by the energy bubbling beneath the waves…
+At the end of the trip we have time to relax on the beaches of Vilanculos.
+This is a truly idyllic part of the continent, where the laid-back life on land is balanced by the energy bubbling beneath the waves…

 Highlights